yuri-becker/shock-therapy/README.md

 3. <details>
     <summary>Linux only − <strong>Make the game run with BepInEx</strong>:</summary>

     1. **Mark `run_bepinex.sh` as executable**.
-You can do that via the terminal, or − in most file managers − right-clicking it and opening the properties.
+You can do that via the terminal or − in most file managers − by right-clicking it and opening the properties.
-    2. If you are on Steam, set the game's **launch options** to `./run_bepinex.sh ./Rhythm\ Doctor`.<br/>
+    2. If you are on Steam, set the game's **launch options** to `echo %command% && ./run_bepinex.sh "Rhythm Doctor"` (See https://github.com/BepInEx/BepInEx/issues/1143).<br/>
-       If you are not on Steam, configure whatever you use to launch the game to run that command too.
+       If you are not on Steam, configure whatever you use to launch the game to run `./run_bepinex.sh "Rhythm Doctor"`.
     </details><br/>
 4. **Optionally**, you can also install [ConfigurationManager](https://github.com/BepInEx/BepInEx.ConfigurationManager) (pick the BepInEx5 version).
 This would give you an in-game overlay to configure ShockTherapy (and other BepInEx plugins).
 However, it did not work for me (let me know if you have better results).<br/>&nbsp;
 5. **Launch the game once** to verify you set up everything correctly:
-   * If BepInEx is installed correctly, the folder `BepInEx` should contain a filed called `LogOutput.log`.
+   * If BepInEx is installed correctly, the folder `BepInEx` should contain a file called `LogOutput.log`.
    * If ShockTherapy is installed correctly, there should be a file called `li.yuri.rhythmdoctor.shocktherapy.cfg` in `BepInEx/config`.<br/>&nbsp;
 6. **[Proceed to configuration](#configuration)**